TheStatsProject/LMPW/content/mexican-migrant-labor-economic-impact.md

   </div>
 </div>

-**Key Takeaway:</b><br>
+**Key Takeaway:**
-<em>Mexican foreign-born GDP contributions are significant, rivaling mid-sized OECD economies and far exceeding some official estimates.</em></p>
+Mexican foreign-born GDP contributions are significant, rivaling mid-sized OECD economies and far exceeding some official estimates.

-<p style="color: #f0b90b;">But let's not finish this statement without adding that Mexico isn't the only one contributing to the US GDP.
-Here are the top foreign origin groups that contributed the most in 2024:</p>
+But let's not finish this statement without adding that Mexico isn't the only one contributing to the US GDP.
+Here are the top foreign origin groups that contributed the most in 2024:

 <div style="width: 100%; max-width: 800px; margin: auto;">
 <h4 style="text-align:center; color: #f0b90b; font-family: Arial; margin-bottom: 16px;">Top 10 Foreign-Born GDP Contributors (2024) - USD Billions</h4>